Secure Hosting with GitLab Pages and Let's Encrypt

 certbot with the

-certonly and the required options to generate the certificate (see Running with Docker).
+certonly and the required options to generate the certificate (see the documentation).
 Then we use

 curl for uploading the resulting certificate to GitLab using their API.